PlanetTheCloud/mofh-callback-client/README.md

 - data: Callback data from MyOwnFreeHost.
 - ip: (optional) IP address of the caller. **NOT MyOwnFreeHost's IP**.

+There are also methods to inspect the callback before and after it is handled.
+The following methods accepts a callbable as the parameter.
+The `beforeCallback` method will be called before the callback is handled.
+The `afterCallback` method will be called after the callback is handled.
+The callable will be given the following parameters:
+- data: Callback data from MyOwnFreeHost.
+- ip: (optional) IP address of the caller. **NOT MyOwnFreeHost's IP**.

+on the `beforeCallback` method, you can set `$this->shouldHandle = false` to prevent the callback from being handled.
+It is not recommended to log the callback with `beforeCallback` as it is executed before any validation is performed.

 ## Example
 ```php
 use PlanetTheCloud\MofhCallbackClient\Callback;